 Side Effects of Octocrylene

-According to Hayag, octocrylene doesn't pose any substantial side effects to most people, though she does add that some studies have shown that children are more prone to having an actual allergy to the ingredient.
-As such, she suggests children and anyone with sensitive skin or issues such as rosacea or eczema avoid it, as does anyone who's breast-feeding (it can be found in breast milk).
+According to Hayag, octocrylene doesn't pose any substantial side effects to most people, though she does add that some studies have shown that children are more prone to having an allergy to the ingredient.
+As such, she suggests children and anyone with sensitive skin or issues such as rosacea or eczema avoid the ingredient, as should anyone who is breastfeeding (it can be found in breast milk).

 How to Use It

 Regardless of what active ingredients your sunscreen contains—octocrylene or otherwise—the same rules apply.
 The first step in proper usage is to actually use it.
-Ideally, you want about a third-to-a-half of a teaspoon to cover your entire face and neck adequately.
+Ideally, you want about a third to a half of a teaspoon to cover your entire face and neck adequately.
 The expert recommendation is to reapply every two hours for the best protection.
-If you can't reapply every day, at the very least, make sure you're diligent about reapplication any time you're going to be outdoors for a prolonged period of time.
+If you can't reapply every day, at the very least, make sure you're diligent about reapplication any time you're going to be outdoors for a prolonged period.